gire2023/geolocation/README.md

-# This project in Java to make the first part of the geolocation of objects lost in the Airports
+# This project is developed in Java to make the first part of the geolocation of objects lost in the Airports